IRS Streamlined Procedure – What Exactly Does Non-Willful Mean?

 Let’s take a closer look at what non-willful means.

 Am I non-willful?

-The IRS defines non-willful conduct as conduct that is “due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.”.
-This is deliberately a bit vague, and seems to put the onus on the declarer to prove that they weren’t aware of the requirements they hadn’t fulfilled.
+The IRS defines non-willful conduct as conduct that is “due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.”
+This deliberately puts the legal onus on the declarer to be able to prove that they weren’t aware of the requirements they hadn’t fulfilled.

 The IRS checks every Streamlined Procedure non-willfulness self-certification, and the penalties for lying are steep, so how exactly does the IRS interpret non-willful?